dprr/distributed/README.md

 A malicious server can only knows who is connect to it and nothing more.
 ### Proof
-* Every client sends a message each epoch, so the server can't learn who send the message
+* Every client sends a message each epoch, so the server can't learn who send the message.
 * No server has an access to more than 1 point, so it cannot learn what is the message.
-* A client send a message each epoch, so the server can't know when a client send a message
+* A client send a message each epoch, so the server can't know when a client send a message.

 ### Claim for liveness
 Regardless as to what the byzantine server does, the system is live.